 Recognising childhood obesity

 A child may be brought to the consultation with a complaint of being overweight.
 However, more often this is noticed during the consultation and it may be difficult to convince the parents and child that a problem exists.

 For children of school age who are at the extremes of the normal range, various other charts are available at specialist clinics.

 A child may be brought with a complaint that they are too small.
 Note any medical history that may suggest a cause:

 - Ask about diet and eating habits and weigh and measure the child.

-- Ask the height of the parents; tall parents can expect to have tall children and short parents have short children.
+- Ask the height of the parents; tall parents can expect to have tall children and short parents to have short children.

 It may be that there is insufficient cause for concern to justify immediate referral to a paediatrician and a period of observation is required: